Alignak-monitoring-contrib/alignak-backend/docs/install.rst

    Successfully added user: { "user" : "alignak", "roles" : [ "readWrite", "dbAdmin" ] }

    > db.test.save( { test: "test" } )
-   # This will create atest collection in the database, which will create the DB in mongo server
+   # This will create a test collection in the database, which will create the DB in mongo server

    > show dbs
    admin    0.000GB